SaiNivithaK/nivitha.github.io/README.md

 <h2 align="center"> Positions of Responsibility 🌈</h2>
 <li>Member and Lead Volunteer of ‘Nurturing Minds,’ an educational outreach initiative by IIM Shillong.</li>
-<li>Coordinated various events and games for 200+ Telugu students, bringing them together.</li>
+⭐ Coordinated various events and games for 200+ Telugu students, bringing them together.<br>
-<li>Managed all aspects from funding and planning to successful execution of the Annual Telugu cultural fest.</li>
+⭐ Managed all aspects from funding and planning to successful execution of the Annual Telugu cultural fest.<br>
 <li>As a member of infrastructure club managed inventory during for 15+ college events, club meets, fests, and workshops.</li>
 <li>Coordinated as a co-host during school's 10-year Anniversary celebrations in addressing guests.</li>
 <li>Elected as class representative in 10th, corresponded between students and teachers fostering a positive environment.</li>